Snakes: Queensland Identification

 The biggest threat to death adders is the cane toad.
 Young death adders are eaten by this invasive species.

-Blue-bellied black snake (Pseudechis guttatus)
+Blue-bellied Black Snake (Pseudechis guttatus)

 Also known as the spotted black snake, this is a venomous snake that is native to Australia and found in south-eastern Queensland.
 They prefer to live in grassland areas, shrubland, and savannas but have also been known to be found in urban areas.
 They are a relatively shorter species than some of the others on the list, growing to about 120 to 150 cm.